Professor David Platten

 Research interests

 My research reflects my interest in metaphor, narrative and other modes of cognition.
 The question of how and to what extent acts of creative expression bear on public debate and social attitudes underpins much of my work, which draws on modern and contemporary French literature, cinema and television drama, popular forms, especially crime fiction and comics, and the interface between sport and culture, primarily in relation to football and cycling.
 I have also worked in a transnational context on the topics of adaptation and cultural migration.
-I am currently leading a project on the influence of True Crime writing over public attitudes and policy development, and am in the early stages of writing a monograph on humanized or cultured space, provisionally entitled Configurations: Space and Culture in Modern France.
+I am currently engaged with a project which interrogates the legacy of Algerian French writer Albert Camus, who is more popular now, in and beyond the francophone world, than he was during his lifetime.
+This research will culminate in the publication of a single-authored book titled Killing Time: the Enduring Appeal of Albert Camus.

 Student education

-As well as language, my teaching incorporates modules on French Popular Culture, Modern and Contemporary French Fiction, as well as in the past Roman and Film Noir and Bilingual Liaison Interpreting.
+As well as language, my teaching incorporates modules on Contemporary French Culture (including television drama, comics, and rap music), French Cinema, Modern French Fiction, and Crime Fiction and the Fantastic across the Globe, as well as in the past Bilingual Liaison Interpreting.
 I have supervised and examined many postgraduate and doctoral theses at Leeds and elsewhere.

 Research groups and institutes